GetWagz/go-chargify/README.md

 This library is a small wrapper around a subset of the Chargify API.

-*Note: As of December 28th, 2020, this library is no longer actively maintained.
-New maintainers are welcome to email the Wagz engineering team to take lead over the library.*
+This library is actively used in production, however not all end points are used regularly.
+We do our best to keep up to date with changes, but focus primarily on our own needs.
+However, pull requests are always welcome!

 ## Usage